 Fixed wooden windows without opening fittings became common in the Viking Era, ca. 800-1050.
-Translucent materials such as animal hide and bull's horn were used to cover the early windows.
-Bullhorn windows, as they are also called in Danish, were made from the 10-12 cm (3-4 inches) at the horn's base.
-The horn was cut lengthwise, boiled and flattened into a pane, which was then put into a press, and finally oiled.
-In southern Europe, alabaster and marble panes were also used in windows.
+Translucent materials such as animal hide and ox horn were used to cover the early windows.
+Ox horn windows, as they are also called in Danish, were made from the 10-12 cm (3-4 inches) at the horn's base.
+The horn was cut lengthwise, boiled and flattened into a pane, which was then put into a press and finally oiled.
+In Southern Europe, alabaster and marble panes were also used in windows.